tetor/snappy-curl/README.md

-# curl for Snappy Bbuntu Core
+# curl for Snappy Ubuntu Core

 wip.
 Can anybody help me?